igor-240340/PhysicsEngine/README.md

 # Physics Engine

 ## About
-This is mostly naive implementation of mass aggregate physics based on Millington's book: there is no rotation, only moving and interacting masses, some basic forces and links.
+This is a naive mass aggregate physics engine based on the first part of Millington's book: there is no rotation, only moving and interacting masses, some basic forces and links.

-Futher work on some nice mass aggregate demos and rigid body physics engine is going now in [GameTech](https://github.com/igor-240340/GameTech) repo where we also write custom Vulkan renderer.

 ## Docs
 In /docs directory you can find some crazy research notes that I've made during my struggling through math/physics.